doylek1/ResGuides-NLTK/context.md

 The book *Natural Language Processing with Python* (2009) written by Steven Bird, Edward Loper and their collaborator Ewan Klein, has been cited at least 461 times in research that covers the gamut of disciplines -- Computer Science, Social Sciences, Engineering, Mathematics, Arts and Humanities, Medicine, Business, Management and Accounting, Decision Sciences, Neuroscience, Biochemistry, Genetics and Molecular Biology, to name a few.

-Its design and use shows that NLTK is a tool designed by researchers for researchers, although it is now also used by industries and others (GET EXAMPLES!!).
+Its design and use shows that NLTK is a tool designed by researchers for researchers, although it is now also used by industries and others

+> !!--GET EXAMPLES--!!